PaulWSM80/Odin/01-foundations/02-css-foundations/02-the-cascade/README.md

 #### 06-cascade-fix

-Editing only the CSS of the provided files, compare what is onscreen with the desired outcome then workout what is wrong with the cascade and fix it.
+Editing only the CSS of the provided files, compare what is on screen with the desired outcome then workout what is wrong with the cascade and fix it.

 ##### Desired Outcome